zer0dude/taxobench-eval/README.md

 # TaxoBench Eval

-**TaxoBench Eval** is a sophisticated benchmarking framework designed to evaluate Large Language Model types (Agents) on their ability to perform **EU Taxonomy** classification and eligibility screening.
+**TaxoBench Eval** is a test benchmarking framework designed to evaluate Large Language Model types (Agents) on their ability to perform **EU Taxonomy** classification and eligibility screening.

 It goes beyond simple "Right/Wrong" answers by rigorously evaluating the **evidence retrieval process**, distinguishing between internal factual recall and external legal citation accuracy.